alexdelfranco/astronomy-guide/Focus-Group-Activities/Python-Scaffolded-Activity.md

 A photon moving out of the Sun with no resistance should escape the Sun in less than 5 seconds.
 Based on what you have seen by running a real physical model of a photon traveling through a star, estimate again how long you think it would take a photon making this “random walk” to escape?
 (Each of you should make your own estimate.)

 *It’s worth noting two differences between the model and real life.
-First, we are assuming the radius of the star in the model is around 100mm.
+First, in a star like the sun, the average path length of a photon is about 1mm, which means by default we are assuming the radius of the star in the model is around 100mm.
 Of course that isn’t a good estimate for the entire star, but it actually is a pretty good model of what is happening in a small sphere inside the star.
 If we assume the physics are the same for the rest of the star (which they mostly are!) the model does a pretty good job.*

 *Second, it is worth noting that the model assumes the same step length each time the photon moves.
 In reality, this is an average step length.
 There is a lot of randomness inside of stars — sometimes the photon barely jumps and sometimes it jumps a lot!
 But the step length (often referred to scientifically as the “mean free path” which just means the average unobstructed path of the photon) is still a really good estimate of the photon’s average step size!*